zwhiteley/timetableau/devlogs/0001-fearnhill-room.md

   relatively difficult to give the student advice on the exact location of the room (e.g., it would become difficult to tell a student that the room `HG04` is on the ground floor of the Howard block).

+# Resolution

+Information about Fearnhill's RNS was obtained much earlier than previously thought -- as a result, the Fearnhill data structures have not yet been used in the wider application, and can be changed freely to fit Fearnhill's RNS (i.e., backwards-compatibility does not need to be maintained as neither the Fearnhill data structures have been used or the application released).

 [^1]: This universal value must be fully backwards-compatible if the
       application is deployed before Fearnhill RNS support is fully